Frequently Asked Questions: AP Exams

 Where will I take the AP exams?

-- UPrep will notify you of your test location(s) the last week of April via a note in your campus mailbox (please don’t forget to check you mail.)
+- We will notify you of your test location(s) on Wednesday, May 2nd by sending an email to your UPrep email account.
 Exam locations will vary by space availability.

 What if I decide not to take an exam?